 Walla Walla Probate and Trust Attorneys

-When a loved one passes away, his or her estate often goes through a court-managed process called probate or estate administration where the assets of the deceased are managed and distributed.
+When a loved one passes away, their estate often goes through a court-managed process called probate or estate administration where the assets of the deceased are managed and distributed.
 If the assets of the deceased were owned through a well drafted and properly funded living trust, it is likely that no court-managed administration is necessary, though the successor trustee needs to administer the distribution of the deceased’s assets.
 The length of time needed to complete the probate of an estate depends on the size and complexity of the estate and the local rules and schedule of the probate court.

 The probate process for each estate is unique, but usually involves the following steps: